|« PreviousNext »|

 This is your only opportunity to download the credentials.
 If you don't download and save the credentials now, you must create a new access key for each user later.

-To get the access keys for save the access keys for the new user or users, click Download Credentials.
+To save the access keys for the new user or users, click Download Credentials.
 This lets you save the access key IDs and secret access keys to a .csv file on your computer.

 Be sure that you save the user's new access key ID and secret access key in a safe and secure place—you will not have access to the secret access keys again after this dialog box closes, and you will need to provide this information to your users before they can begin using an AWS API.